Aylmer Hunter-Weston: Landings

 Hunter-Weston concentrated on V, W and X Beaches at the tip on the peninsula, less on S and Y beaches (on the right and left flanks respectively), which were intended merely to threaten the Turkish retreat.
 No contingency plan had been made for S or Y beach forces to push ahead if the main forces at V, W and X were held up.
-Admiral Wemyss and Hunter-Weston spent 25 April, the day of the landings, on board HMS Eurylaus, the attendant ship at W beach, so were unable to inspect elsewhere – Hunter-Weston and his chief of staff Brigadier-General H. E. Street were on the bridge, where their papers were scattered every five minutes when the ship’s 9.2-inch gun was fired.
+Admiral Wemyss and Hunter-Weston spent 25 April, the day of the landings, on board HMS Euryalus, the attendant ship at W beach, so were unable to inspect elsewhere – Hunter-Weston and his chief of staff Brigadier-General H. E. Street were on the bridge, where their papers were scattered every five minutes when the ship's 9.2-inch gun was fired.
 An angry Roger Keyes recorded that they "were in complete ignorance of what was going on anywhere except at W and possibly at X Beach" and was furious at Hamilton for adhering to Staff College doctrine by not interfering with "the man on the spot" (Hamilton claimed he was dissuaded by Braithwaite, even though he could see that V Beach was in trouble).

 He diverted the Essex Regiment (part of 88th Brigade) from V to W Beach at 0830 hrs.
-Hunter-Weston’s diary records that "V Beach is still hung up", suggesting that he thought the problems there temporary, although he was dissuaded from landing to take personal command at that beach.
+Hunter-Weston's diary records that "V Beach is still hung up", suggesting that he thought the problems there temporary, although he was dissuaded from landing to take personal command at that beach.

 For ten hours on 25 April Lt-Col Godfrey Matthews signalled to Hunter-Weston, demanding reinforcements of men and ammunition at Y Beach, but received no reply.
 Hunter-Weston did not reply to Hamilton's first offer (9.21am) to make more trawlers available to land more troops at Y Beach, where they had surprise and lack of opposition.
 After being ordered to reply to the second message (10:00 am) he only did so at 10.35 am after consulting Admiral Wemyss.
 He was still awaiting reports from V Beach at the time.
 At 6:00 pm Marshall, the commander at X Beach, asked permission to advance to assist Y Beach, but after a delay of two hours Hunter-Weston ordered him to stay put and advance the following day.

-On the evening of 25 April Hunter-Weston boarded HMS "Queen Elizabeth" to confer with Hamilton, who recorded that he was "cheery, stout-hearted, quite a good tonic and – on the whole – his news is good".
+On the evening of 25 April Hunter-Weston boarded HMS Queen Elizabeth to confer with Hamilton, who recorded that he was "cheery, stout-hearted, quite a good tonic and – on the whole – his news is good".

 After 25 April landings Hunter-Weston thought the bravery of the men at W Beach "a most marvellous feat".

 Hunter-Weston appears to have little interest in Y Beach during the night of 25–26 April.
 He did not mention Y Beach in his diary, and later concealed the evidence about it from Hamilton until July 1915.
 When the force at Y Beach had to be evacuated on the morning of 26 April – a decision taken at the local level – Hamilton assumed that Hunter-Weston had ordered this without consulting him.